Peteryang0922/Overtime_Working_Statistics/README.md

     2) If the check-in information shows that an employee has fully worked from 1:00 PM to 4:30 PM, but start his/her work before 9:00 AM, this employee is considered as having 1 overtime working.
     3) If the check-in information shows that an employee has fully worked from 9:30 AM to 4:30 PM, this employee is considered as having 2 overtime working.

+    For each working time, the subsidy is 25 CNY.

     In addition, there are also invalid check-in information.
 For those Check in location are "WIFI Check In" or "Hongxin Wireless Communication Industrial Park", the information is considered as invalid.

  3. Additional Package: